 Sari Latomaa (she/her/hers) is an anti-trafficking specialist, trainer and human rights advocate.
-She joined IOFA in 2021, and is currently working as a Coordinator for the National Human Trafficking and Disabilities Working Group (NHTDWG), as well as a Task Force Data and Program Support Specialist for the Westchester County Anti-Trafficking Task Force.
+She joined IOFA in 2021, and is currently working as a Task Force Data and Program Support Specialist for the Westchester County Anti-Trafficking Task Force.

 Sari has been working in the field of social justice for over a decade, working with anti-trafficking non-profits as well as the District Court.
 Through her work, research and advocacy, Sari aims to highlight the various societal issues that keep communities in disadvantaged positions.
 In addition to anti-trafficking work, she is a strong advocate for mental health, social justice, fighting systemic racism, gender-based violence and school violence, also referred to as bullying.
 Sari believes a multi-disciplinary approach is fundamental to effectively fight for human rights.
 She is particularly interested in the intersection of law, criminal justice and social work.